 After that Jake found a good flat at Geraldine St, lived there a while, then moved to a friend's house in Albemarle St. He left recently, as the friend was having a baby & needed Jake's room.

 So Jake moved in with us at Burnside.
 Jake & Luke wanted to flat together & searched for a flat for months.
 No luck.
 So far, Luke had worked for nearly 2 years in the joinery industry & lived with us at Burnside.
-Jake worked for 8 years in the hospitality industry & flatted all that time.
+Jake had worked for 8 years in the hospitality industry & flatted all that time.
 Our family was a microcosm of Christchurch's post quake, housing crisis.

 So far, the housing crisis was misled by Council & CERA management monkeys, all passing the buck - both Council & state housing were not being repaired fast enough.
 And consents for red zoners' new housing were not being issued fast enough by Council.
-Hence slow govt intervention by a Crown manager, nearly 3 years post 04.09.10 quake.
+Hence National govt intervention by a Crown manager, nearly 3 years post 04.09.10 quake.
 Maryatt, Parker, Sutton & Brownlee had lots to answer for.

 Wed 03.07.13.
 MARRYATT TAKES LEAVE FROM COUNCIL The Press reported that town clerk Marryatt had taken indefinite leave, was under investigation & a Crown manager would be appointed to manage bldg consents until Dec 2014.
 Since before the quakes Council showed appalling management & Marryatt was responsible for debacle after debacle - dodgy Henderson property purchases; under insurance of Council assets - no insurance for Bromley sewage plant; giving staff 10 extra days paid leave per year; slow bldg consent issues...